 Almost a year after the public call, six municipalities in Bulgaria are getting funds under the Renewable Energy, Energy Efficiency, Energy Security program for building geothermal heating and cooling systems.
 Velingrad, Yambol, Pomorie, Burgas, Strelcha and the capital city Sofia were the only ones that applied for the grants scheme of EUR 3.4 million, in which the government participates with 15%.

-The total approved sum came in at almost EUR 1.7 million, EEA Grants and Norwegian Grants said.
+The total approved sum came in at almost EUR 1.7 million, EEA Grants and Norway Grants said.
 The program is being implemented under the European Economic Area (EEA) Financial Mechanism 2014-2020 and funded under the Norwegian program within EEA Grants.

 Only energy-efficient buildings are eligible